alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 This is genuinely the hardest part to give advice about.
 If it was easy to break-in, we wouldn't have puzzles in the first place!
 So I've decided to interpret the question differently: how do you create conditions that cause good ideas to arise?
+And how do you decide if those ideas are actually good?

 #### Keep clean spreadsheets